davidbrochart/akernel/README.md

 # akernel

-An asynchronous Python Jupyter kernel built on AnyIO.
-Cells execute sequentially and share one namespace.
-Top-level `await` lets cooperative cell code yield while the kernel handles messages and interrupts.
+An asynchronous Python Jupyter kernel built on AnyIO:
+- runs in a separate process or in-process.
+- supports top-level `await`.

 ## Install